Linguistic distance: Other internal aspects

 Besides cognates, other aspects that are often measured are similarities of syntax and written forms.

-To overcome the aforementioned problems of the lexicostatistical methods, Donald Ringe, Tandy Warnow and Luay Nakhleh developed a complex phylogenetical method relying on phonological and morphological innovations in 2000s.
+To overcome the aforementioned problems of the lexicostatistical methods, Donald Ringe, Tandy Warnow and Luay Nakhleh developed a complex phylogenetic method relying on phonological and morphological innovations in the 2000s.

 Language learning

 A 2005 paper by economists Barry Chiswick and Paul Miller attempted to put forth a metric for linguistic distances that was based on empirical observations of how rapidly speakers of a given language gained proficiency in another one when immersed in a society that overwhelmingly communicated in the latter language.
 In this study, the speed of English language acquisition was studied for immigrants of various linguistic backgrounds in the United States and Canada.